 At Home in the Land of Beasts

 9-year-old Ren is in the throws of grief over the death of his mother and the abandonment of his father.
 In a fit of rage Ren runs away from his relatives and takes to living in the streets of Shibuya district, Tokyo.
-Filled img-beast-1with despair, Ren gives voice to his hate, calling forth a powerful shadow spirit.
+Filled with despair, Ren gives voice to his hate, calling forth a powerful shadow spirit.
 Before this spirit consumes him, Ren finds himself mysteriously drawn into another world where he comes under the tutelage of a Beast.

 The Beast, Kumatetsu, must take on an apprentice in order to prove his worth: he is competing to become the next Lord of Beasts in this strange land.
 Ren spends eight years in the beast world apprenticed to Kumatetsu until he stumbles back into our world and decides to stay.
 On his return he must face his own hatred, festering for the last eight years, as well as that of another boy (Ichirohiko) who harbors resentment towards Ren.